misasa/demo-stage-view/README.md

 # MQTT Topic and Payload Design

 In MQTT, the word topic refers to a string that the broker uses to filter messages for each connected client.
-The topic consists of one or more topic levels.
-Each topic level is separated by a forward slash (topic level separator).

 A stage device named **myStage** publishes status information on topic **stage/info/myStage** and receives commands on **stage/ctrl/myStage**.

 # setup